 Ever since groundbreaking machines like the Magnavox Odyssey and Atari VCS introduced the concept to millions of homes in the 1970s, many challengers have come and gone – some markedly more successful than others – and we've selected some of the most notable also-rans below.

-If you've owned all of the machine listed here then you can consider yourself to be a true console connoisseur – or perhaps glutton for punishment.
+If you've owned all of the machines listed here then you can consider yourself to be a true console connoisseur – or perhaps glutton for punishment.

 1. Amstrad GX4000 (1990)